 Have you woken up one day, looked around, and wondered where all the debt came from?
 What have you got to show for the multiple credit card balances, student loans, and empty bank accounts?

-Are you feeling ready to take the proverbial bull by the horns and start cleaning up this financial mess you’ve found yourself in?
+Are you ready to take the proverbial bull by the horns and start cleaning up this financial mess in which you’ve found yourself?

 Much like they say about losing weight, so is cleaning up your finances.

 This is going to take patience and time.
-This didn’t just happen overnight?!
-Your current financial life is a culmination of months, years, maybe even decades of bad decisions.
+This didn’t just happen overnight.
+Your current financial situation is a culmination of months, years, and maybe even decades of poor money decisions.

-It took time to get yourself to this place and it’s going to take time and lots of hard work to get yourself out!
-Just so we are clear….this is going to take HARD WORK [repeating for dramatic effect], but please believe me when I tell you it will be SO worth it!
+It took time to get yourself to this place, and it’s going to take time and lots of hard work to get yourself out.
+Just so we are clear, this will take hard work (repeating for dramatic effect), but it will be SO worth it!

 What is Financial Inventory?

-If you have a spouse/partner on board ask them to join you for this as it will be to your benefit to work as a team!
+If you have a spouse or partner on board, ask them to join you for this, as it will be to your benefit to work as a team.

 Total Your Bills

-Get all your bills together, and write them all down.
-Every single recurring monthly bill. (not credit cards yet) Any car leases, utilities, child support, alimony, and any other obligations that are monthly.
+Gather all your bills together, and write them all down.
+Every single recurring monthly bill (not credit cards yet), any car leases, utilities, child support, alimony, and any other obligations that are monthly.

 Total Your Debts

-Be sure to also include any deferred student loans, credit cards with 0% interest, anything that you owe to somebody else should go here.
+Be sure to include any deferred student loans, credit cards with 0% interest, and anything you owe to somebody else should go here.